Visyond/website-hugo/site/content/pricings/new-pricing-page.md

       pricingSectionTitle: Dashboards
       pricingSectionDivID: 'dashboardPlans'
       planInfoBlock:
-        planInfoBlockTitle: 'Ideal if you want to...'
+        planInfoBlockTitle: 'Ideal if you want to'
         planInfoBlockDescription: >-
           Present and share interactive dashboards by selecting inputs, outputs, and charts from your spreadsheet.
         planInfoBlockImage: /img/pricing/pricingDashboardsPlans.png